skillcadet/blog/_posts/2025-01-20-setup-autonomi-launchpad-on-linux.md

 ![Autonomi Launchpad Wallet Terms of Service Screen](/assets/images/autonomi/Launchpad_09.png) Press the [Control+B] key.
-First up, we need to agree to the [Terms of Service](https://autonomi.com/beta/terms).
+First up, we need to agree to the [Terms of Service](https://autonomi.com/beta/terms) by pressing [Y].

-![Autonomi Launchpad Wallet Configuration Screen](/assets/images/autonomi/Launchpad_10.png) Then we enter a valid wallet address and continue with Enter.
+![Autonomi Launchpad Wallet Configuration Screen](/assets/images/autonomi/Launchpad_10.png) Then we enter a valid wallet address and continue with [Enter].

 ### All Ready To Go
 ![Autonomi Launchpad Configured Options Screen](/assets/images/autonomi/Launchpad_11.png)